 Mockups, meanwhile, are much closer to the visual design of the product and provide a more realistic (yet usually still static) view of what it will look like.
 They are mid- to high-fidelity deliverables that tend to include details like color and typography.
 Mockups enable you to organize and experiment with visual details, test variations, find errors early on, and collaborate better with stakeholders and developers.
 As they are more detailed, however, they take more time and money to create, which is something to keep in mind.

 Wireframes can be immensely useful in the early stages of a project.
 They give everyone a good overview of what you’re aiming to build and improve the collaboration between clients, stakeholders, designers, developers, and users alike.
-Whether they’re sketched on paper or created in an app like Adobe XD, they can catch issues before you jump into the design, saving you a significant amount of time and money.
+Whether they’re sketched on paper, made with a free wireframe tool, or created in an app like Adobe XD, they can catch issues before you jump into the design, saving you a significant amount of time and money.

 Creating a wireframe is an important first step in the process of translating an idea for a product into reality, but it is only one part of the plan.
 Be aware of their limitations and use wireframes alongside mockups and prototypes, and they will help you move towards successful, intuitive products.